benhalverson/eth-tracker/readme.md

-in one terminal run `npm run dev` to start the local server in another terminal run `twilio phone-numbers:update "+TWILIO_NUMBER" --sms-url="http://localhost:3000/sms"`
+in one terminal run `npm run dev` to start the local server in another terminal run `twilio phone-numbers:update "+TWILIO_NUMBER" --sms-url="http://localhost:3000/sms"` in another terminal start docker with a redis instance `docker run --name my-redis -p 6379:6379 -d redis`

-send a text messsage with track eth observe the response to see the updated price of eth.
+send a text messsage with track eth 1000 to your twilio number